 There may be disclosure.
 Someone being abused may have low self-esteem, deterioration, depression, isolation, continence problems, sleep disturbances, pressure ulcers.
 There may be a seemingly uncertain attitude and cold detachment from a carer - denying and/or lack of consideration an individual's request, denying others access to the individual health/social care professionals.

-Self-neglect
+(iv) Self-neglect

 This covers a wide range of behaviour neglecting to care for one's personal hygiene, health and/or surroundings and includes behaviour such as hoarding.
-NB: Follow Salford's policy, procedure and guidance in respect of any cases of self-neglect.